MadRiver44/wdi/unit03/w09_d01/lecture/sass_lecture/sass_lecture.md

 }
 ```
 ### Exercise: Using Variables & Extends - 20min
-Update the below CodePen to include base styles for the alert class and then `@extend` the alert class for both the success and error.
+Update the below CodePen to include a base style which will be inherited by the alert,success,error messages using `@extend`.
 Include variables that assign white, lightgreen and red.
 [CODEPEN: Sass - Extends - Starter](http://codepen.io/jkeohan/pen/ygpBod)

-**BONUS**: Refactor each of the navs in this [CODEPEN](http://codepen.io/jkeohan/pen/QGYBmx) with the appropirate nesting structure.
-You could also use a color variable and possibly @extends
+**BONUS**: Refactor each of the navs in this [CODEPEN](http://codepen.io/jkeohan/pen/QGYBmx) with the appropirate nesting structure and at least one mixin...perhaps for clearfix, one color variable and possibly a base tempalate.

 #### Questions